ska-telescope/developer.skatelescope.org/src/tools/git.rst

 commit rules:

 * Work in feature branches where possible (see :ref:`branching-policy`)
-* Commit often.
+* Commit early, commit often.
 * Have the **Jira story ID** at the beginning of your commit messages.
 (You can also use Gitlab and JIRA integration defined in :doc:`jira`)
 * Git logs shall be human readable in sequence, describing the development activity.
 * Use imperative forms in the commit message:

 .. code:: bash

-  ST-320 - make fluentd,kibana,elasticsearch optional
+  ST-320 make fluentd,kibana,elasticsearch optional

   * add a pipeline example for disabling ELK
   * add enabled checks